ProgressBG-Python-Course/ProgressBG-MLwithPython-Labs/README.txt

 Source code and labs examples for "ML with Python" Course.

 Branches:
-  code - the source code, depicting the Presentations examples labs - the code, written in labs
+  Code - the source code, depicting the Presentations examples Labs - the code, written in labs